RC2014Z80/picoterm/docs/cli.md

 List the files availables on the SDCard (either the root, either a sub-path).

 The `-p` flag can be used to display the list of files per page!
+Press ESC to cancel.

 Examples:
 * __dir__ : list the files at root.